galymzhan/galymzhan.github.io/about.md

 This is my personal website where I'll share things I found to be useful and/or interesting.

+The apparent simplicity of the website's design doesn't mean I don't know how to write CSS ;) Rather, it's inspired by ideas expressed [here](http://motherfuckingwebsite.com/) and [here](http://bettermotherfuckingwebsite.com/).

 Contacts:

 - Email: <span id="contactAddr">`Please, enable Javascript to see it`</span>